dyzmapl/hkjj/Home.md

 #### List

 This example shows how to get vehicle list from the server.
 First of all we need find appropriate request/response pair.
 There is a universal operation for getting object lists called GetObjectList.
 It works similar for many objects.
 You need to specify clientId and ObjectType.
-In our case object type I &quot;Vehicle&quot;
+In our case object type &quot;Vehicle&quot;

 ```C#
 GetObjectListRequest getObjectListRequest = new GetObjectListRequest()